pycay/CKME136-Data-Analytics-Capstone--DengAI-Predicting-Disease-Spread/data folder/README.md

-These were the data files downloaded from the website:
+These are the data files downloaded from the website:
 [DengAI: Predicting Disease Spread](https://www.drivendata.org/competitions/44/dengai-predicting-disease-spread/page/82/)